thehapax/urban-octo-journey/README.md

-# Cloned repo of forwardgram
+# telegram forwarder
-Forward messages from multiple Telegram channels or chats to one (or more) chat or channel of your own!
+forward messages from multiple Telegram channels or chats to one (or more) chat or channel of your own!

 ## Prerequisites
 - Python 3.6+